AdobeDocs/experience-manager-65.en/help/mobile/phonegap-app-details-tile.md

 ![chlimage_1-120](assets/chlimage_1-120.png)

-#### Android Metadata {#android-metadata}
+#### Android&trade; Metadata {#android-metadata}

-When selecting the Android platform, there is no custom metadata at this point that can be set.
-When clicking on the download button as zip file will be generated with a properties file that contains all the metadata and associated screenshots.
+When selecting the Android&trade; platform, there is no custom metadata at this point that can be set.
+When clicking the download button, a zip file is generated with a properties file that contains all the metadata and associated screenshots.

 The export functionality is used to provide a convenient way of collecting the screenshots and metadata that can be passed along to the application publisher for input into the vendor specific application store.